-The egg produces during your last menstrual cycle was fertilized by a sperm.
-You also think about early pregnancy symptoms come and go normally.
+The egg produced during your last menstrual cycle was fertilized by a sperm.
+You also think about early pregnancy symptoms coming and going normally.

 It is the fertilized egg that has embedded itself into your uterus and began to develop into the embryo now.

-Your body is producing hormones need for your baby to grow and receive nourishment, as well as prepare you for motherhood.
+Your body is producing hormones needed for your baby to grow and receive nourishment, as well as prepare you for motherhood.